FeanorTheElf/feanor-math/Readme.md

 ## A short introduction

+This library is designed by considering rings and their arithmetic as the most fundamental concept.
-The two fundamental traits in this crate are `RingBase` and `RingStore`.
+This gives rise to the two traits `RingBase` and `RingStore`.
-The trait `RingBase` is designed for implementors, i.e. to define a ring structure as simply as possible.
-The trait `RingStore` on the other hand is designed for using a ring, and is implemented by objects that provide access to an underlying `RingBase` object.
+These two traits mirror a general design strategy in this crate, which is to provide both implementor-facing traits (e.g. `RingBase`) and user-facing traits (e.g. `RingStore`).
+The former try to make it easy to implement a new ring with custom arithmetic, which the latter make it easy to write code that performs arithmetic within a ring.
-The reasons for this separation are explained further down this page.
+More reasons for this separation are explained further down this page.

 ## Features

 The following rings are provided
  - The integer ring `Z`, as a trait `crate::integer::IntegerRing` with implementations for all primitive ints (`i8` to `i128`), an arbitrary-precision implementation `crate::rings::rust_bigint::RustBigintRing`, and an optional implementation using bindings to the heavily optimized library [mpir](https://github.com/wbhart/mpir)
  - The quotient ring `Z/nZ`, as a trait `crate::rings::zn::ZnRing` with four implementations.
-One where the modulus is small and known at compile-time `crate::rings::zn::zn_static::Zn`, an optimized implementation of Barett-reductions for moduli up to 41 bits `crate::rings::zn::zn_42::Zn`, a generic implementation of Barett-reductions for any modulus and any integer ring (including arbitrary-precision ones) `crate::rings::zn::zn_barett::Zn` and a residue-number-system implementation for highly composite moduli `crate::rings::zn::zn_rns::Zn`.
+One where the modulus is small and known at compile-time `crate::rings::zn::zn_static::Zn`, an optimized implementation of Barett-reductions for moduli somewhat smaller than 64 bits `crate::rings::zn::zn_64::Zn`, a generic implementation of Barett-reductions for any modulus and any integer ring (including arbitrary-precision ones) `crate::rings::zn::zn_barett::Zn` and a residue-number-system implementation for highly composite moduli `crate::rings::zn::zn_rns::Zn`.
  - The polynomial ring `R[X]` over any base ring, as a trait `crate::rings::poly::PolyRing` with two implementations, one for densely filled polynomials `crate::rings::poly::dense_poly::DensePolyRing` and one for sparsely filled polynomials `crate::rings::poly::sparse_poly::SparsePolyRing`.
  - Finite-rank simple and free ring extensions, as a trait `crate::rings::extension::FreeAlgebra`, with an implementation based on polynomial division `crate::rings::extension::FreeAlgebraImpl`
+ - Multivariate polynomial rings `R[X1, ..., XN]` over any base ring, as the trait `crate::rings::multivariate::MultivariatePolyRing` and one implementation `crate::rings::multivariate::ordered::MultivariatePolyRingImpl` based on a sparse representation using ordered vectors.

 The following algorithms are implemented
  - Fast Fourier transforms, including an optimized implementation of the Cooley-Tuckey algorithm for the power-of-two case, an implementation of the Bluestein algorithm for arbitrary lengths, and a factor FFT implementation (also based on the Cooley-Tuckey algorithm).
 The Fourier transforms work on all rings that have suitable roots of unity, in particular the complex numbers `C` and suitable finite rings `Fq`